mohamednabil00000/services_communication/README.md

-This repository contains two services user_service & payment service/
+This repository contains two services user_service & payment service.

 User service has a POST api to take payment data and send it through rabbitmq to payment service.